Skip to main content

 ROI Analysis

-Based on the provided data, the debt-to-income ratio for a graduate one year after graduation is approximately 0.48, calculated by dividing the median debt of $20,000 by the one-year earnings of $41,284.
-The break-even timeline, which is the time it takes for a graduate's increased earnings to offset their debt, is less than one year.
-This is determined by dividing the median debt of $20,000 by the difference between one-year earnings and tuition cost, which is $12,020.
+The debt-to-income ratio for graduates is approximately 0.48, calculated by dividing the median debt of $20,000 by the one-year earnings of $41,284.
+The break-even point, or the time it takes to earn back the cost of tuition, is approximately 2.1 years, calculated by dividing the tuition cost of $29,264 by the one-year earnings of $41,284.

 Generated from College Scorecard & IPEDS data